elyons/professor_pinball_boards/README.md

 These are Arduino Sketches used for making mods for various pinball machines
 # professor_pinball_boards

+The .sch and .brd files were generated using Autodesk Eagle PCB CAD software: https://www.autodesk.com/products/eagle/free-download

+There are .zip files that can be submitted directly to SEEED Fusion for PCB manufacturing: https://www.seeedstudio.com/fusion.html

 All boards are released with the Gnu Public License 3.0: https://www.gnu.org/licenses/gpl-3.0.en.html

 GNU GENERAL PUBLIC LICENSE